-Basic principles and methods of Epidemiology and the application to communicable and communicable diseases, community and health, health services research.
+Basic principles and methods of Epidemiology and the application to communicable and non-communicable diseases, community health, and health services research.
 Reviews observational and experimental study design; methods and data analysis; and various indices of assessing morbidity, mortality, and population dynamics.